dydxprotocol/v4-documentation/pages/concepts-architecture/indexer.md

 7. Long-term order placement and cancellation
 8. Conditional order placement and cancellation

-### Off-chain Data
+### Offchain Data

-Off-chain data is data that is kept in-memory on each v4 node.
+Offchain data is data that is kept in-memory on each v4 node.
 It is not written to the blockchain or stored in the application state.
 This data cannot be queried via the gRPC API on v4 nodes, nor can it be derived from data stored in blocks.
 It is effectively ephemeral data on the v4 node that gets lost on restarts/purging of data from in-memory data stores.
 This includes:

 1. Short-term order placement and cancellations
 2. Order book of each perpetual exchange pair